parrt/msds689/README.md

 (*Proposed to be MSDS695 Data Structures and Algorithms year 2020*)

 This course give students a deeper and more general view of data structures and algorithms.
 While students have examined a number of data structures, such as binary trees, already, this course provides a much more in-depth study.
-This depth will benefit them greatly in the advanced machine learning course that follows in the next module.
+This depth will benefit them greatly in the advanced machine learning course.
 This course also tends to address many of the difficult algorithm questions students get during job interviews.
 The critical data structures covered in this class are: lists, linked lists, trees, graphs, hash tables, and tries.
 The course also covers a variety of common and useful recursive and non-recursive algorithms, such as searching and sorting.

 This course is part of the [MS in Data Science program at the University of San Francisco](https://www.usfca.edu/arts-sciences/graduate-programs/data-science).